 A practical introduction to satellite image analysis of Earth’s surface.
 Topics include the spectrum of electromagnetic radiation, satellite-borne radiometers, data transmission and storage, computer image analysis, the merging of satellite imagery with GIS and applications to weather and climate, oceanography, surficial geology, ecology and epidemiology, forestry, agriculture, archaeology, and watershed management.

-ARCG 773b / ANTH 773b / NELC 588b, Abrupt Climate Change and Societal Collapse Harvey Weiss
+ARCG 773b / ANTH 773b / NELC 588b, Climate Change, Societal Collapse, and Resilience Harvey Weiss

 Collapse documented in the archaeological and early historical records of the Old and New Worlds, including Mesopotamia, Mesoamerica, the Andes, and Europe.
 Analysis of politicoeconomic vulnerabilities, resiliencies, and adaptations in the face of abrupt climate change, anthropogenic environmental degradation, resource depletion, “barbarian” incursions, or class conflict.